JonathanWilbur/mueller-report/volume1.md

 senior campaign staff and Trump family members that he had a lead on negative information about the Clinton foundation.
 703 Gates believed that Trump Jr. said the information was coming from a group in Kyrgy zstan and that he was introduced to the group by a friend.
-704 Gates recalled that the meeting was attended by Trump Jr., Eric Trump, Paul Manafort, Hope Hicks, and, joining late, Ivanka Trump and Jared Kushner. according to Gates, Manafort warned the group that the meeting likely would not yield vital information and they should be careful.
+704 Gates recalled that the meeting was attended by Trump Jr., Eric Trump, Paul Manafort, Hope Hicks, and, joining late, Ivanka Trump and Jared Kushner.
+According to Gates, Manafort warned the group that the meeting likely would not yield vital information and they should be careful.
 705 Hicks denied any knowledge of the June 9 meeting before 2017, 706 and Kushner did not recall if the planned June 9 meeting came up at all earlier that week.
 707